 Need the code to wrap text around an image?
-Normally when you create an HTML page, everything flows linearly, meaning one thing directly after another.
+Normally when you create an HTML page, everything flows linearly, meaning one block directly after another.
 All of my previous posts are an example of this, i.e. text, then picture, then text, etc.

 Sometimes you may want to include text next to an image instead of below it.
 This is called wrapping text around the image.
 It’s actually fairly easy to wrap text using HTML.
 Note that you don’t have to use CSS in order to wrap text.